 Q: Are there boat rides available year round ?

-A: Maid of the Mist and the Whirlpool Jet boat operate from early May until late October.
+A: The boat rides below Niagara Falls operate from early May until late October.

 During the winter months the NY Observation tower’s elevators are closed but the observation deck is open.

 Q: What is the best way to get to Niagara Falls ?

 A: By air, you have to fly into either Toronto, Ontario or Buffalo, New York.

 Toronto’s airport “Pearson International” is 78 mi/125 km from the Rainbow Bridge.
 (1 hour & 11 minutes).
 Traffic congestion on the Q.E.W.
 (Queen Elizabeth Way) can double the time it takes to arrive.
 Realistically it usually takes 90 minutes or more.